djdunjie/aignition/README.md

 # AIgnition

 AIgnition is a simple web platform created as part of a university project.
-The project demonstrates how businesses can explore AI solutions, starting with a simple landing page.
+The project demonstrates how businesses can explore AI solutions, starting with a landing page.

 ---